cap-js/docs/guides/databases.md

 for the text table of a [localized entity](../guides/localized-data#localized-data), although no managed association is present in the `texts` entity.

-Add a localized element to entity `Books`:
+Add a localized element to entity `Books` from the previous example:
 ```cds
 entity Books {
   key ID : Integer; ...